ece398-buvip/bu-vip-docs/docs/Standards/safety/index.md

 * Overall, it is a good idea to include fuses in series with sensitive equipment.
 * Attempt to design systems to fail in a safe way.
-* Any projects using 120VAC or greater than or equal to 24VDC should ensure all exposed contacts (wires, terminals, etc) are reasonably heat-shrinked or wrapped to reduce shock hazzards.
+* Any projects using 120VAC or greater than or equal to 24VDC should ensure all exposed contacts (wires, terminals, etc) are reasonably heat-shrunk or wrapped to reduce shock hazards.

 ## Safety Requirements